SNC Executive Director, Cary Bernstein's, Remarks at Bone Appetit!

 But there is an even greater possibility.
-And that is to end the euthanasia of homeless pets in in our community.
-I will say it again, ending the euthanasia of homesless pets in our community.
+And that is to end the euthanasia of homeless pets in our community.
+I will say it again, ending the euthanasia of homeless pets in our community.

 What does that mean?
 The sad fact is that each year thousands of homeless, healthy adoptable cats and dogs are killed in our local shelter because frankly there just isn’t enough space to keep them alive.
 Terrible, needless, and preventable deaths happening in our region year after year.

 We, at Spay Neuter Charlotte have decided enough is enough.
 Up until now we have focused our work on providing services for the pet owners who need us most but now we are ready to turn the considerable force of our will - to solving this problem.

 With your support Spay Neuter Charlotte would like to introduce four new programs that will move the dial forward to lessen the number of homeless dogs and cats dying here each year.